vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 Much better.

-> __Note__: When we need to change the extension code while running the server we will have to recompile by stopping the server.
-We don't have anything in Nectar right now for monitor all extensions file and do an auto code reload.
+> __Note__: When we need to change the extension code while running the server we will have to recompile and reload.
+We don't have anything in Nectar right now for monitor all extensions file and do an automatic compilation and code reload.

 #Testing#